eventOneHQ/migrate-mongoose-esm/examples/command-line/README.md

 ### Example of using the CLI

-After running `npm install migrate-mongoose-esm`, you will have the migration binary available to you as `npx migrate`.
+After running `npm install @eventonehq/migrate-mongoose`, you will have the migration binary available to you as `npx migrate`.

 ##### Creating a Migration